pverkind/one_to_all_reuse/README.md

 14. So we'll need to push the data itself separately too: `git push origin main`
 15. Since the tags contain all data as a zip file, it's probably better to use lightweight tags, which do not include the data:
 a.
 Update the README.md file, add and commit it
+b.
+Add a lightweight tag (omit the "-a" flag, and the message): `git tag v2.1`
+c.
+Push the tag to GitHub: `git push origin v2.1`
+d.
+Surprise: the same thing happened as with the normal tags: a zip file is created that contains the data at the time of the latest commit, even if this latest commit has not yet been pushed to GitHub.